Questions Regarding Crochet

 First, you’ll need some supplies.
-This includes at least one crochet hook, some yarn, stitch markers or stitch holders (those can come a little later, if you’re working in the round), a sewing kit, and some extra accessories such as buttons or beads to add to your finished project(s).
+This includes at least one crochet hook, some yarn, stitch markers or stitch holders (if you’re working in the round), a sewing kit, and some extra accessories such as buttons or beads to add to your finished project(s).
 If you don’t have these at the moment, go to your local craft store.
-It’s best to start out with a 4.5 mm or 5.00 mm crochet hook, as those sizes are neither too big nor too small.
+It’s best to start out with a 4.5 mm or 5.00 mm crochet hook, as those sizes are just right… neither too big nor too small.
 The yarn you choose must not be too rough or inconsistent at first, or it’ll hurt your fingers after awhile.
-Also, make sure the yarn is the right texture, so that it’ll be easier to use with your crochet hook.
+Also, make sure the yarn is the right texture, so it’ll be easier to use with your crochet hook.
 (There’s an abundance of resources online dedicated to finding the right yarn-hook combination, and gauging one’s crochet tension.
 We’ll be gathering some ideal websites for you to look at in the near future.)

 3. Now I know how to crochet.
 What do I do?

-Just like any other art, crochet is based on creativity.
+Just like any other art, crochet is based on creativity (and lots of patience).
 You can make anything you like or feel like making with a crochet hook, yarn and lots of imagination.
 Here are some ideas:

 - You can design a scenery or landscape with different-colored yarn.
 It’s not as hard as it sounds… start with solid, preferably earth-tone colors for the base (it can be one or many textures as well), and add flowers, leaves, etc. by sewing on separate crocheted items, or embroidering them directly onto the landscape.